Soares/simplifience.com/post/sample/imagine.md

 A number line circa 1759CE, riddled with those absurd "negative numbers".
 </aside>

-We've been filling in the number line for millenia.
 It's important to remember that discovering new types of Number doesn't make the *old* types of Number stop working: fractions are useful, but if you if you cut a living friend in half you won't have <span class="info" markdown="inline">half a living friend</span>.

 <aside class="info" markdown="block">
 If you cut your friends in half I doubt you'll have *any* living friends.